nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 "I am having trouble with _____, I am sitting ______ wearing _____.
 I've tried _______ and _____."

-> If you have added a profile picture to your HelpCue account, you don't need to tell us what you're wearing!

 ## Examples of good and bad HelpCue questions
 ### Good questions
 _“I’m having trouble resolving a 400 error that I'm getting back from the API.
 I've checked the network tab and tried a couple of stackoverflow suggestions.
 I’m sitting in the main classroom in the second row!”_